 More Things to Do in Sequoia National Park

-With an extra day, you can visit Tokopah Falls, the tallest waterfall in Sequoia National Park; tour Crystal Cave (currently closed); and/or hike another of the trails in the park.
-I wished we had stayed an extra day in order to rest more and enjoy the park.
-Staying only one night felt too rushed.
+With an extra day, you can visit Tokopah Falls, the tallest waterfall in Sequoia National Park; tour Crystal Cave (recently reopened); and/or hike another of the trails in the park.

 Where to Stay in Sequoia National Park